How to Make True Crime YouTube Shorts Without After Effects (2026)

 Every faceless true crime channel right now is feeding the same prompts to the same AI video generators.
 The result is a visual monoculture.
 Viewers can tell within a single frame that they're watching an AI-assembled Short, and the swipe rate is brutal.

-The dossier aesthetic does something AI generators can't yet do well — it imitates .
+The dossier aesthetic does something AI generators can't yet do well.
+It imitates handmade investigative process.
 A corkboard with red string isn't "AI true crime style."
-It's the visual language of , , .
+It's the visual language of Mindhunter, True Detective, Making a Murderer.
 It looks like a human spent time building it.

 It doesn't.
 It requires four templates and a tight script.